aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Indicates whether this shape is a word art.

+**Remarks**

 Only for the Legacy Shape of xls file.

 **Example**